SQAI 2026 Banner

 Hosted by

-The Ultracompute Institute (UCI) is a Washington, D.C. nonprofit organization dedicated to advancing quantum software research and striving to build the world's first ultracomputer for Artificial Ultraintelligence (AUI).
+ULTRACOMPUTE (UCI) is a Washington, D.C. nonprofit organization dedicated to advancing quantum software research and striving to build the world's first ultracomputer for Artificial Ultraintelligence (AUI).
 UCI's founder, Austin Hua, founded SQAI in 2021 as the world's first academic conference dedicated to quantum AI.
 (UCI is deeply optimistic about the long-term future of quantum computing — views that may not reflect those of all speakers, sponsors, or collaborators involved with this conference.)

 The NTU Quantum Club (臺大量子應用社) is a student organization at National Taiwan University dedicated to promoting quantum science and technology on campus.
 NTUQC fosters an interdisciplinary, cross-generational platform connecting students with industry leaders, professors, and researchers to advance together into the quantum era.